 Boeuf bourguignon is a traditional family meal.
 It consists of slow cooked beef cuts with red wine, root vegetables and mushrooms.
 This dish is typical of Burgundy, a region in which cattle farmings and red wine are famous.

-Blanquette of veal is also a traditional slow-cooked meal.It is cooked with veal shoulder or chest, cream, and a carrot and onion broth.
+Veal Blanquette is also a traditional slow-cooked meal.It is cooked with a veal shoulder or chest, cream, and a carrot and onion broth.
 It is often accompanied with mushrooms, but this is not compulsory.

 On the same topic : 10 Restaurants in Paris Where You Can Eat an Excellent Veal Blanquette

-The coq-au-vin (literally “rooster in wine”) is a downright symbol of French cookery since, according to the legend, the recipe dates back from the Gergovia battle and the victory of the Gallic leader Vercingetorix over Julius Caesar.
-It is a variation of the famous boeuf bourguignon – cooked with rooster marinated in red wine with bacon and mushrooms.
+The coq-au-vin (literally “rooster in wine”) is a downright symbol of French cuisine since, according to the legend, the recipe dates back from the Gergovia battle and the victory of the Gallic leader Vercingetorix over Julius Caesar.
+It is a variation of the famous boeuf bourguignon – cooked with rooster marinated in red wine and bacon and mushrooms.

 21) Cottage Pie (Hachis Parmentier)

-Hachis Parmentier is a two-layer dish: minced meat with aromatics for the bottom layer, and a homemade potato mash (often au gratin) for the top layer.
-In general, you can eat hachis Parmentier with a green salad.
+Hachis Parmentier is a two-layer dish: minced meat with aromatics for the bottom layer, and a homemade potato mash (often au gratin) for the upper layer.
+Usually, you will eat hachis Parmentier with a green salad.

 22) Steak Tartare